Bradhuxle/Unity-KitBashing-Tool/README.md

 Select your object → go to Tools > Export Selected to OBJ (With Materials) → choose a save location → done.

 💡 No need to open Blender, deal with UV maps, or touch complex export settings — just select, export, and vibe.

+Give my socials a follow, for more tools like this -Bradhuxle